vlnarability/COEN320-Project/README.md

 A consumer thread is also created that receives the data from the producer threads and outputs to the console based upon the current frequency.

 In order to change the frequency of the consumed data, a command processor was added.
-The user can input the following into the console in change options:
+The user can input the following into the console to change the period of the producers:
     number + " " + new period (in millisecond)

 The number corresponds to which producer should be updated.